 You're about to book your first gig, congratulations!
-While you may have an idea of some of the booking procedures you should follow, we've come up with a list of some things that you should be mindful of.
+While you may have an idea of some of the booking procedures you should follow, we've come up with a list of some things that you should be mindful of to help streamline your photo booth booking procedures.

 After all, the last thing we want is for you to work hard and to get burned because of something silly.